VueGWT/vue-gwt/docs/guide/essentials/components.md

 - **Slots** allow the external environment to compose the component with extra content.

-With the dedicated shorthand syntaxes for `v-bind` and `v-on`, the intents can be clearly and succinctly conveyed in the template:
+With the dedicated shorthand syntax for `v-bind` and `v-on`, the intents can be clearly and succinctly conveyed in the template:

 ```html
 <my-component